genesiscommunitysuccess/docs/docs/04_web/12_forms/01_foundation-forms.md

 ### Register components

-All routes that you create must register the components in the file where you define the class of your route.
+Every route that uses `foundation-forms` must register the components in the file where you define the class of your route.

 So for example, if I have a route called *home*, then you need to register the components in the file **home.ts**.